-Very Fine People - E-Book Preorders Now Available
+Very Fine People Now Available in Print and eBook

 eBook format of VERY FINE PEOPLE is now available for presale in all the eBook format places.
 Also a few more paragraphs on what it means for a book to "perform."